 Much of Scotland can be reached very easily with public transportation.
-So why not make your travel plans to include the northern Scottish town - Elgin.
+So why not make your travel plans include the northern Scottish town of Elgin?
 Here's how you can travel to Elgin on a day trip from Edinburgh.

 River Lossie, Elgin ©MDHarding

 How To Travel To Elgin, Scotland On A Day Trip